 Want to create an attractive, distressed finish on furniture and interior woodwork?
-Chalked paint is one of the most effective specialty finishes you can apply to create this effect, in part because it’s colour pallet takes you back at least a century, but there’s more.
+Chalked paint is one of the most effective specialty finishes you can apply to create this effect, in part because its colour pallet takes you back at least a century.
+But there’s more of an advantage than just colour, as you’ll see.
+Start by watching the video below, then get more details in the article.

 As you’d guess from the name, chalked paint is soft when it dries and it sands very easily.
 It can be applied to clean, bare wood, though I have also applied chalked paint to wood that has been lightly oil in the past, and even over deteriorating stained finishes.
 The main virtues of chalked paint are that it has no harsh odours, it’s easy to apply well, and it’s tailor-made for the kind of distressed look that has become so popular.
 Chalk-type paints are made by a handful of different companies, but the most widely available in North America is made by Rust-Oleum.